Curated Wireless Datasets for Aerial Network Research: Ray Tracing Simulation and Measurement Comparison Dataset

 \subsection{Representative Results}

 The RT simulation results of RSS and measurement from each tower are shown in Fig.~\ref{fig:DLee_measurement_vs_sionna_LW1_LW5}, where $\mathrm{Z}$ indicates out-of-coverage area.
 Here, the measurements from different antennas of the dual-channel USRP at each tower are labeled as USRP1 and USRP2, respectively.
 The RT simulation results are consistent with the measurements at all tower cases.
 Fluctuations are observed in the measurement over the trajectory due to changes in the direction (roll/yaw/pitch) of the UAV at each waypoint, fading effects, and other factors.
+Notably, during the hovering periods highlighted by the blue arrows, the measurements tend to show a mismatch.
+During the hovering, small variations of orientation can cause noticeable RSS fluctuation, while the fixed orientation is assumed in the RT simulation.
 It is also worthwhile to note that a $10$~dB variation between USRP1 and USRP2 is observed in the LW1 and LW2 cases, which are highlighted in the figure with arrows.
 This variation can be attributed to LoS blockage and channel conditions due to the antenna orientations of USRP1 and USRP2, facing the UAV.
 Moreover, altitude-dependent out-of-coverage areas can be found in the RT simulation for LW3 at lower altitudes during takeoff and landing (time interval before $100$~s and after $850$~s).
+Overall, while the RT simulations capture the large-scale trend of RSS, the hovering intervals show that UAV orientation changes can cause RSS mismatch.
+This highlights the need for more realistic modeling of antenna radiation patterns and orientation to improve the accuracy of RT simulations.